-Property Description UseCurrentSchema (OPTIONAL) True or false.
-Specifies whether results are restricted to the tables and views in the current schema if a DatabaseMetaData.getTables or DatabaseMetaData.getColumns() method is called without specifying a schema or if the schema is specified as the wildcard character %.
+Property Description TrustStorePassword Specifies the password that is used to access the truststore file when SSL is enabled using the EncryptionMethod property and server authentication is used.
+The truststore file contains a list of the Certificate Authorities (CAs) that the client trusts.
+This value overrides the password of the truststore file that is specified by the javax.net.ssl.trustStorePassword Java system property.
+If this property is not specified, the truststore password is specified by the javax.net.ssl.trustStorePassword Java system property.
+This property is ignored if ValidateServerCertificate=false.
+Valid Values: string where string is a valid password for the truststore file.
+Default: None Data Type: String UseCurrentSchema Specifies whether results are restricted to the tables and views in the current schema if a DatabaseMetaData.getTables or DatabaseMetaData.getColumns() method is called without specifying a schema or if the schema is specified as the wildcard character %.
 Restricting results to the tables and views in the current schema improves the performance of calls for getTables() methods that do not specify a schema.
-If set to true, results that are returned from the getTables() and getColumns() methods are restricted to tables and views in the current schema.
-If set to false (the default), results of the getTables() and getColumns() methods are not restricted.
-See Section 3.4, "Performance Considerations" for information about configuring this property for optimal performance.
+Valid Values: true false If true, results that are returned from the getTables() and getColumns() methods are restricted to tables and views in the current schema.
+If false (the default), results of the getTables() and getColumns() methods are not restricted.
+See Section 3.5, "Performance Considerations" for information about configuring this property for optimal performance.
 The default is false.
-User The case-sensitive user name used to connect to the DB2 database.
-WithHoldCursors (OPTIONAL) True or false.
-Determines whether the cursor stays open on commit-either DB2 leaves all cursors open (Preserve cursors) or closes all open cursors (Delete cursors) after a commit.
-Rolling back a transaction closes all cursors regardless of how this property is specified.
-If set to true (the default), the cursor behavior is Preserve.
-If set to false, the cursor behavior is Delete.
-The default is true.
-XMLDescribeType {clob or blob}.
-Determines whether the driver maps XML data to the CLOB or BLOB data type.
-If set to clob (the default), the driver maps XML data to the CLOB data type.
-If set to blob, the driver maps XML data to the BLOB data type.
-See Section 3.8, "Returning and Inserting/Updating XML Data" for more information.
-The default is clob.
+Data Type: boolean User The case-sensitive user name used to connect to the DB2 database.
+Valid Values: string where string is a valid user name.
+The user name is case-sensitive.
+Default: None Data Type: String